jfgeiger/spring-boot-grpc/README.md

 # Prerequisite

-A docker registry runs under `localhost:5000`.
+* A docker registry runs under `localhost:5000`.
+* The Kubernetes namespace `spring-boot-grpc` does not exist yet.

 # Build